 \begin{proof} The first statement is trivial.

-For the second case, the transformation of $E_i$ is consistent by the remarks before Proposition \ref{quanPhi}, while to check that $\Phi$ maps correctly $F_i$ and $H_i$, it suffices to check their transformed action using Lemma \ref{qsum} on the coordinate system of the form and where $j$ is adjacent to $i$ and $k$, and $(i,k)$ are not joined together.
+For the second case, the transformation of $E_i$ is consistent by the remarks after Proposition \ref{phipreserve}, while to check that $\Phi$ correctly maps $F_i$ and $H_i$, it suffices to check their transformed action directly using Lemma \ref{qsum} on the coordinate system of the form and where $a_{ij}=a_{jk}=-1$ and $a_{ik}=0$.

 \end{proof}